tcet-opensource/tcet-linux-repo/README.md

 # TCET Linux Repo

-Tcet Linux Repo is a Package Repository for [TCET Linux](https://github.com/tcet-opensource/tcet-linux) which helps users keep their system up to date with the latest security patches and bug fixes.
+TCET Linux Repo is a Package Repository for [TCET Linux](https://github.com/tcet-opensource/tcet-linux) which helps users keep their system up to date with the latest security patches and bug fixes.

 ## Warning